See it if You want to have some big gay fun! Very dishy! One man plays multiple guests at a gay party. Some actual substance between the laughs.

-Don't see it if you don't appreciate/understand/find amusing the stereotypical gay aesthetic; you're looking for a play with depth, gravity or heft.
+Don't see it if you don't appreciate gay humor or gay themes in general.
 Read more

 See it if You want an enjoyable evening of belly laughter and remarkable comedian actor.
 Drew Droege has proven that he is here and presence.